 After building your following and promoting your website, you can switch to WordPress.org for improved optimization.

-While WordPress is the most popular content management system, it’s expedient we inform you about the performance of WordPress in the marketplace.
+While WordPress market share stats shows that it is the most popular content management system, and so it’s expedient we inform you about the performance of WordPress in the marketplace.

 Let’s share an insight:

 W3Techs reports the percentage of websites using various content management systems.

 It shared an overview of the methodologies adopted in the survey.
 W3Techs stated that 34.9% of websites didn’t use the CMS that they studied.

 Based on reports, 43% of websites use WordPress as their content management systems.
 If we consider the number of websites that use recognized CMS, we can rightly say that WordPress dominates 64.8% of the internet.

 Even if we consider just the small percentage, WordPress still leads other content management systems.
 After WordPress, Shopify is the second most popular platform, powering 3.5% of websites online today.

 BuiltWith stated some interesting facts about the WordPress market share.

 - WordPress is used by over 97% of blogs.

 - About one-third of the top 1 million sites in the world use WordPress.